eberban/eberban/books/tour/src/logic/sentences.md

 - __PU__ (_pu-_): The particle is followed only by a sigle predicate word, __KI/GI__ variable or freeform variable.

-In all caes the predicate or chain of predicates can be prefixed by an __argument list__ if necessary.
+In all cases the predicate or chain of predicates can be prefixed by an __argument list__ if necessary.

 ## Assertion (pa)